paladinlll/zilliqa-cocos-sdk/README.md

 ![](./images/hz_8.png)

 ##### Using sample assets
-Because create, store, and load an account is have many components and code so please try use my final asset
+Because create, store, and load an account are have many components and codes so please try use my final asset.
 * Import `sample/zilliqanetwork.zip` to project.
 * Create zilliqa popup in `HelloWorld` class.
  ```ts